Customer Success Vs. Customer Support: A Detailed Explanation

 This approach aims to strengthen customer relationships, ensuring customers continuously see value and benefit from the product or service.

 For example, imagine a company that provides cloud storage solutions.
-A customer success manager from the company notices that a client is nearing their storage limit.
+A customer success representative from the company notices that a client is nearing their storage limit.
 Before the client even realizes it, the representative reaches out, offering options—maybe an upgrade or optimization tips—to ensure the business doesn’t experience any disruption.
 This is a part of a customer success team’s scope of work.

 To clearly explain this, let’s continue with the cloud storage company example.
 Suppose a customer encounters an unexpected error while trying to upload essential data.
 They would immediately contact customer support.
 The support team’s job is to address the issue promptly, ensuring the client can resume their data upload without any further glitches.
 This is customer support.